-A trip to Bali's lushest, cultural neighbourhood should be on every itinerary.
+A trip to Bali's cultural and wellness capital should be on every itinerary.
 So, here are our favourite hotels in Ubud for every budget.

 Where To Stay In Ubud: Editor’s Picks